 Start With the Right Accreditation for Schools and Programs

 The value of a degree can often be assessed by looking at its current accreditations.
 In most cases, marketing degrees will be accredited in two ways.
 The first of these accreditations comes from a regional body that governs all institutions of higher education.
-These regional accrediting bodies are recognized by the Department of Education and certify that a marketing degree will live up to widely accepted standards of rigor and content knowledge.
+These regional accrediting bodies are recognized by the Department of Education.
+They certify that a marketing degree will live up to widely accepted standards of rigor and content knowledge.
 This is also a key way to differentiate between Christian programs that are offered online and offline.
-Many online schools offer national accreditation or none at all, which can be a major problem when advancing to graduate work or competing for a promotion on the job.
+Many online schools offer national accreditation.
+Some offer none, which can be a major problem when advancing to graduate work or competing for a promotion on the job.

-The second accreditation to look for is the one offered by the Association to Advance Collegiate Schools of Business International.
-Known as AACSB, this accrediting association is considered the most exclusive and prestigious among business-related programs.
+The second accreditation to look for is the one offered by the Association to Advance Collegiate Schools of Business International (AACSB).
+This accrediting association is considered the most exclusive and prestigious among business-related programs.
 Students who hold an AACSB degree, no matter what school it’s from, are among an elite group of graduates from exclusive business programs around the world.

 Check Into the Program’s Curriculum and Values

-Another key thing to research is the actual set of requirements enforced by the marketing program.
+Another key thing to research is the actual set of requirements the marketing program has.
 In the current economy, students will most likely want to ensure that the program teaches digital marketing, social media marketing, and current topics in the profession via a seminar or capstone course.
-The key to any good marketing program is that it prepares students for current and emerging methods while recognizing the profession’s standards and traditions that have evolved over time.
-With a dual focus on marketing history and its vibrant, digital future, students will be able to maximize their post-graduation employment opportunities at traditional agencies and within large, corporate marketing departments.
+The key to any good marketing program is that it prepares students for current and emerging methods.
+At the same time, it recognizes the profession’s standards and traditions that have evolved over time.
+With a dual focus on marketing history and its digital future, students will be able to maximize their employment opportunities at traditional agencies and corporate marketing departments.